nibio-org/vips-backend-single-server/README.md

 ## Instructions

+Before you do this, you need to set the correct locale for the server, by:

+`locale-gen en_US.UTF-8`

+`sudo dpkg-reconfigure locales`

+(Select en_US.UTF-8 as the default locale)

 You need to clone (download) the entire repository to the server on which you want to install VIPS.

 In order to clone this repository, issue this command: